shreyaNagunuri/Edge-Impulse-RubikPi/beginner-workflow/beginner-workflow.md

 # Beginner Workflow - Edge Impulse

-I define the beginner developer workflow on Edge Impulse to be a developer who makes no/minimal changes to default Edge Impulse settings.
+The beginner developer workflow on Edge Impulse refers to a developer who makes minimal or no changes to the default settings.

 Here are the steps for this beginner workflow to accomplish the ASL Classification task.

 ## 1. Upload the training/testing images into Edge Impulse.

 ## 2. Create the Impulse
-Add in the image data and resize mode and modify the learning block however you chose.
+Add the image data and resize mode, and modify the learning block as desired.
 These are the settings I used:

 ![Impulse Settings](./Impulse-Settings.png "Impulse Settings")